JenniferPylko/openlore/cosmology/conduits/warble/solar-system/warble-d/radiance/cogkane.md

 ### Kyanium

 Kyanium was the farthest east nation of Cogkane.
 Legislation by the parliament of Kyanium was often promoted to international Cogkane law due to the nation's influence.

+Kyanium existed on resource-rich land, meaning their exports were largely coal, minerals, and metal.
+Kyanium developed a large mining industry, and consequently, metallurgical and alchemical innovations.
+Alchemy research became a common area of academic study among mages, establishing Kyanium as a hub of the arcane.